 Your attorneys will only start making decisions for you when you no longer have the mental capacity to do so.
 If you are registering a Health and Welfare Lasting Power of Attorney, then your nominated attorney is not allowed to start making decisions until you cannot make them yourself.
-If you are registering a Property & Finances Lasting Power of Attorney then you are able to allow your nominated attorneys to act even if you still have the capacity to make your own decisions.
+If you are registering a Property and Financial Affairs Lasting Power of Attorney then you are able to allow your nominated attorneys to act even if you still have the mental capacity to make your own decisions.
 This will not mean that they have taken over making decisions for you but it enables your nominated attorney to help you make decisions with regards to your health and welfare and property and financial affairs.
 It is best not to wait until you have lost mental capacity or are beginning to lose mental capacity to get your LPA sorted.

 How many attorneys should I appoint?+